AGN President Counters Fashola's Claims On Nollywood Movies

 “Do you know how many prostitutes have changed from their line of businesses to Nollywood?
 Do you know how many `idle minds’ have changed from their dangerous thoughts because of Nollywood?

-“Nollywood has proffered solutions to some of the vices bedeviling the country,” he said.
+“Nollywood has proffered solutions to some of the vices bedeviling the country.”

 Have a story to tell, or images to share on interesting Nigeria news?
 Send them to Concise News via Whatsapp (0906 928 2577)